This post is the first part of a series, you can read the next posts here:

 When this game came out in 1997 featured incredible art and graphics, for rendering a highly detailed scenario it made use of a technique popular back then called pre-rendered backgrounds.
 There are some other games that made use of that technique like Resident Evil 1 and so.
 So this way of remaking the scenarios would probably work for every game making use of that technique.

-The scenarios are first 3d modelled using some sort of 3d complex software, or even hand painted like in the Chaos Rings series, you can even use real photographs!
+The scenarios are first 3d modeled using some sort of 3d complex software, or even hand painted like in the Chaos Rings series, you can even use real photographs!
 The only thing you have to end up with is:

 - The background image or render.